 Annulment is a layman’s term for 2 types of court cases that end a marriage between 2 Filipinos: Nullity of Marriage and Annulment.

-Nullity of Marriage and Annulment have the same effect of ending a marriage but they have different grounds.
+Nullity of Marriage and Annulment has the same effect of ending a marriage but they have different grounds.

 Let’s go through the grounds below.